developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/process/adf/index.md

 <img style="height:350px" src="../adf_intent_output.png"/>
 <br>

-&#50;. **Tap the "hamburger" menu, select New rule** and enter a name for the rule.
+&#50;. **Tap "Rules".
+Then tap the "hamburger" menu, select New rule** and enter a name for the rule.
 The new Rule appears with other Rules in the Output Plug-in screen similar to the image in Step 3, below.
 <img style="height:350px" src="../Figure_14_Adv_DataFormattingScreen.png"/>
 <br>